UW-INFO442-WI23/academic_weapon/README.md

 # Primary Features

 -  About Us Page
-a.
-Landing Page
+1. Landing Page
-b.
-Provides background info/mission statement
+2. Provides background info/mission statement
-c.
-“How to Order” steps
+3. “How to Order” steps
-d.
-FAQs/additional resources
+4. FAQs/additional resources
 - Search Page
-a.
-Navigate through top nav bar
+1. Navigate through top nav bar
-b.
-Allows users to filter by price, distance, pick-up options
+2. Allows users to filter by price, distance, pick-up options
-c.
-User chooses quantity → price reflects that change
+3. User chooses quantity → price reflects that change
-d.
-User adds to cart
+4. User adds to cart
 - My Cart Page
-a.
-Accessed by clicking on “My Cart” icon to view all products in cart before checking out
+1. Accessed by clicking on “My Cart” icon to view all products in cart before checking out
-b.
-Choose pick up location and time
+2. Choose pick up location and time
-c.
-Inputs payment method
+3. Inputs payment method
 - Order Confirmation/Thank You Page
-a.
-Allows users to see the order summary of their purchase/confirmation sent to their email
+1. Allows users to see the order summary of their purchase/confirmation sent to their email
-b.
-Pick up time, email sent, extra details
+2. Pick up time, email sent, extra details

 # GitHub Pages
 The published site can be viewed here :(update later)